SciLifeLab/NGI-NextflowDocs/docs/INSTALL.md

 - `NXF_HOME` is Nextflow home directory (default: $HOME/.nextflow).
 - `NXF_TEMP` is where temporary files are stored.
 - `NXF_WORK` is where working files are stored (usually your scratch directory)
-- `NXF_LAUNCHBASE` provides a separate directory for launcher.
-- `NXF_OPTS` provides extra options for the Java and Nextflow runtime.

 Add to your `.bashrc`
 ```bash